 Chris Beresford, Treasurer

 Chris Beresford has worked closely with the NEC for over 35 years and has served as Board Treasurer since 2011.
 Chris brings significant administrative and organizational experience to the NEC through her work with California State Parks.
 She has a passion for propagating and protecting native plants.
 Chris currently presides over the NEC’s Finance Committee and serves on the Personnel Committee.

 C.J.
-Ralph has been a member of NEC for more than 30 years, and served on the Board in various capacities over 10 years, including Vice President and Audubon representative.
-Dr. Ralph is a Research Ecologist with the Forest Service, has founded several bird observatories, and participates in many conservation non-profits locally and elsewhere including Costa Rica and New Zealand.
+Ralph has been a member of NEC for more than 30 years, and served on the Board in various capacities over 15 years, including Vice President and Audubon representative.
+Dr. Ralph is a Research Ecologist Emeritus with the Forest Service Research Branch, has founded several bird observatories, and participates in many conservation non-profits locally and elsewhere including Costa Rica and New Zealand.
 He is committed to conservation based on excellent science.
 He serves on the Conservation Committee.

 Active in the environmental movement since high school, Gregg has served as chair of the North Group Sierra Club since 2006.
 Before moving to Arcata, he lived all over the Los Angeles area.
 For the majority of his time there however, he resided between the canals and the boardwalk in Venice Beach California, leaving occasionally to travel the world as a professional musician and sailor.
 He is currently employed as a Psychology Professor at Humboldt State University.